TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * Fixed bug from V1.16 that broke runfpi because of the runfpi scripts not being loaded
  * Added new FPI condition AITEAM=X 0=neutral(currently unsupported), 1=ally, 2=enemy
  * Added new FPI condition ISDARKAI=X which is true if the entity has been loaded into the Dark AI system
  * Changed all data structure members from integer to float which fell under timer based calculations